 Dr. Martin Noël is an Assistant Professor and Director of the Structures Laboratory in the Department of Civil Engineering at the University of Ottawa.
-He is also Co-Director of the Concrete Research (CoRe) Group on Sustainable Infrastructure.
 He received his BSc degree in Civil Engineering from the University of Manitoba in 2009 and his PhD in Structural Engineering from the University of Waterloo in 2013.
 He was a post-doctoral fellow at Queen’s University prior to joining uOttawa in 2015.
-He is currently appointed as an Adjunct Professor at Queen’s University and Shijiazhuang Tiedao University.
+He has held appointments as Adjunct Professor at Queen’s University and Shijiazhuang Tiedao University.

 Dr. Noël’s research interests include the behaviour and durability of concrete structures and composite materials, as well as the use of sustainable building materials and structural health monitoring applications.
 He has conducted research in a variety of areas including the fatigue behaviour and durability of reinforced and prestressed concrete structures with FRP composite materials, the performance of structures in fire or in cold regions, and the use of structural health monitoring technologies such as fibre optic sensors and digital image correlation techniques.
 He has taught courses at the University of Ottawa, Queen’s University, and the University of Waterloo, and has worked for Halsall Associates in Toronto (now WSP).
 He has been an invited Professor at Shijiazhuang Tiedao University in China.